Damselflies of the Southwest (Zygoptera)

 size: small/medium, length 23 - 37 mm

-male: brilliant sky-blue; thorax shoulder stripe variably forked (lower stripe can be interrupted); blue "tail" segments 8-10; distance between lower appendages from above less than width of individual appendages;
+male: brilliant sky-blue; thorax shoulder stripe variably forked (lower stripe can be interrupted); usually a spot, rather than a dash, on S2, S3-6 have a complete ring with tiny blue patches at lower-rear of S3,4,5 within the black bands S8-10 have a thin black line along bottom; distance between lower appendages from above less than width of individual appendages;

-inward pointing lope on appendages when viewed from above
+inward pointing lope on appendages when viewed from above;some brown veins in the wings

 female: less colorful, thicker bodied than male; one form like male; other is tan and black

-Aztec Dancer usually has a spot on segment 2 while the California Dancer has a stripe
+California Dancer usually has a stripe on segment 2 while the Aztec has a spot;

 habitat: open rivers and streams